- Places to Explore

 Whitney Museum of American Art Review

 With its bold collection of 20th- and 21st-century contemporary American art, the Whitney presents an eclectic mix drawn from more than 19,000 works in its permanent collection.
 The museum was originally a gallery in the studio of sculptor and collector Gertrude Vanderbilt Whitney, whose talent and taste were accompanied by the money of two wealthy families.
 In 1930, after the Met turned down Whitney's offer to donate her collection of 20th-century American art, she established an independent museum in Greenwich Village.
 The museum moved uptown in 1966, into this minimalist gray-granite building designed by Marcel Breuer and Hamilton Smith.
-In 2015, the Whitney will head downtown to an exciting new space, designed by architect Renzo Piano, and situated between the High Line (New York's beloved elevated park) and the Hudson River.
+In spring 2015, the Whitney will head downtown again to an exciting new space, designed by architect Renzo Piano, and situated between the High Line (New York's beloved elevated park) and the Hudson River.
+The new museum will feature more than 50,000 square feet of state-of-the-art gallery space, as well as 13,000 square feet of outdoor space for installations, performances, and events, and a multiuse theater with views of the Hudson River.
 Exhibits will continue at the uptown location until late 2014.
 After the opening of the Whitney's new building, the Metropolitan Museum of Art will present exhibitions and special programs at the Whitney's old location for at least eight years.

 Start your visit on the fifth floor, where the galleries house rotating exhibitions of postwar and contemporary works from the permanent collection by artists such as Jackson Pollock, Jim Dine, Jasper Johns, Mark Rothko, Chuck Close, Cindy Sherman, and Roy Lichtenstein.